edgarmartinez1212/README-Generator/README_Instructions.md

 GIVEN a command-line application that accepts user input

-WHEN I am prompted for information about my application THEN a professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, Contributing, Tests, Questions, and License
+WHEN I am prompted for information about my application THEN a professional README.md is generated with the title of my project including sections entitled Description, Table of Contents, Installation, Usage, Contributing, Tests, Questions, and License

 WHEN I enter my project title
 THEN this is displayed as the title of the README